-ReLEx SMILE (Small Incision Lenticule Extraction) is a kind and gentle laser vision correction technology that applies the latest advancements to correct nearsightedness (myopia) and astigmatism or a combination of both.
-With ReLEx SMILE eye surgery, more people than ever may be candidates for laser vision correction.
+Zeiss SMILE (Small Incision Lenticule Extraction) is a kind and gentle laser vision correction technology that applies the latest advancements to correct nearsightedness (myopia) and astigmatism or a combination of both.
 If you’re considering laser vision correction, we encourage you to review this information and research your options.
-Lasercare Eye Center was the first in Dallas with the ReLEx SMILE eye surgery.
+LaserCare Eye Center was the first to offer Zeiss SMILE eye surgery in Dallas.

 If you find that objects close to you look clear, but things far away are blurry and unfocused, you may be nearsighted.
 It is a condition caused by a misshaped lens and cornea – and is becoming increasingly common in America.

 Zeiss SMILE surgery is an FDA-approved innovative approach to laser eye surgery that helps shape the lens and cornea so that light is properly focused.
 A perfectly curved cornea focuses light directly on the back of your eye.
 This creates clearer vision.

 Eye-test technology diagnoses the precise shape of your unique eye and provides laser vision correction options for almost every eye shape.

 A full suite of proven laser correction options should include PRK, LASIK, and Zeiss SMILE Laser Vision Correction.
 Millions of SMILE procedures have been performed worldwide by over 1,000 doctors in 62 countries.
 SMILE is a proven, predictable laser vision procedure.

 Some practices might not offer this advanced technology.
 If a doctor isn’t able to offer LASIK, PRK, and Zeiss SMILE, can you be sure you’re getting the best procedure for your eyes and lifestyle?